DidoucheinSTI2D/DidoucheinSTI2D/README.md

  * STI2D product 🥤

 Never closed to learning new things, always on the lookout for new projects.
-BTW I will not put white charts bot code repository public, I made it so if you want it, dm me on twitter with a price.

 # My homies <3
 <p align=center>